Telegraph and Texas Register: Ownership changes and decline

 In 1854, Moore sold the newspaper to Harvey H. Allen, who retained it for less than two years.
 During that time, he expanded the newspaper to a thrice-weekly printing.
-Edward H. Cushing became the chief editor in 1856, when Allen sold it to a corporation.
+Edward Hopkins Cushing became the chief editor in 1856, when Allen sold it to a corporation.
 Cushing later acquired all stock and became the sole owner.

 The newspaper continued to publish throughout the American Civil War (1861–1865).
 There were no paper mills in Texas, and most Texas newspapers received newsprint from mills in the northeastern United States.
 A Union blockade of the Gulf Coast made newsprint even scarcer, and Cushing was forced to print the newspaper on wallpaper and wrapping paper.
 After Union forces closed the Mississippi River, making transportation more difficult, Cushing relied on a pony express to gather and forward news from the battlefronts.
 He published so many extra editions that on February 6, 1864 the newspaper officially became a daily.

 After the war ended, Cushing travelled to the northern United States to purchase new equipment.
 When he returned to Houston his editorials began to "counsel[...] acquiescence" as he related some of the attitudes he had seen in the north.
 Many Texans, staunch Confederates who were still unhappy that they had lost the war, resented the advice, and the newspaper began to lose readership.
 Cushing sold the paper to a syndicate, which put C.C.
 Gillespie in charge.
 Gillespie's editorials reflected a very different political leaning than Cushing's but the paper continued to decline.
 The syndicate soon sold the paper to William J. Hutchins, who retained Gillespie as editor.

 Declining sales led Hutchins to sell the paper in 1867 to William G. Webb.
 Webb again reversed the newspaper's political leanings, yet he was unable to make the newspaper a success.
 In 1873 the Telegraph suspended publication.

 In March 1874, the Telegraph was resurrected by Allen C. Gray.
 For a time, it received the largest circulation any newspaper in Houston had ever received.
 The revival lasted less than three years, however.
 Unable to satisfy impatient creditors, on February 11, 1877 Gray ceased publication of the Telegraph.